mramz55555/isoft-corporation/README.md

 ## What is isoft?

-Isoft is a portfolio website, and in addition, it is hoped that future applications will be included in it.
+Isoft is a portfolio website, and in addition, future applications may also be included.

 **important** :